Placing The Proper Stop Loss

 Everything about Placing SL to Avoid False Trigger

-The proper way of placing stop-loss can avoid your trade close earlier.
+The proper way of placing a stop-loss can avoid your trade closing earlier.
 Placing a safe stop loss and profit target is a nice weapon in forex trading.
 A risk-aware forex trader should use stop-loss in every trade.
 Many traders make the mistake of placing the correct Stop-Loss.

 What is a Stop Loss and how does it work?